 Benedictine University accepts course credit in transfer from regionally accredited colleges and universities, if the courses are comparable in scope and level of difficulty to courses offered at Benedictine University.
 Other transfer courses that are commonly regarded as a study in the liberal arts are evaluated on an individual basis.
+Credit identified as developmental or pre-college in level of study may be used as a basis for placement and advising purposes but will not be accepted in transfer.

-Courses are accepted with the grade of "C" or better in the major area and for writing and mathematics skills requirements, and "D" or better in all other areas.
+To be accepted in the major or minor area, or in Basic Skills, courses must have a grade of "C" or better.
+A grade of "D" or better is required in all other areas, except where program requirements specify otherwise.
 Grades earned at other schools are used to determine transferability of credit, but are not included in the Benedictine University cumulative grade point average.
 Students cannot earn duplicate credit for repeated courses.

-Acceptance of transfer credit to be applied to the major area is determined by the appropriate academic department chair.
+Acceptance of transfer credit to be applied to the major area or minor area is determined by the appropriate academic department chair or program director.
+Requirements designated mission-specific or institutionally unique must be taken at Benedictine University.
 Courses taken prior to specific dates may be unacceptable as transfer credit because of substantial subsequent developments.